chaincodelabs/libmultiprocess/doc/design.md

 There is also optional support for thread mapping, so each thread making interprocess calls can have a dedicated thread processing requests from it, and callbacks from processing threads are executed on corresponding request threads (so recursive mutexes and thread names function as expected in callbacks).

+## Interface descriptions

+As explained in the [usage](usage.md) document, interface descriptions need to be consumed both by the _libmultiprocess_ code generator, and by C++ code that calls and implements the interfaces.
+The C++ code only needs to know about C++ arguments and return types, while the code generator only needs to know about capnp arguments and return types, but both need to know class and method names, so the corresponding `.h` and `.capnp` source files contain some of the same information, and have to be kept in sync manually when methods or parameters change.
+Despite the redundancy, reconciling the interface definitions is designed to be _straightforward_ and _safe_. _Straightforward_ because there is no need to write manual serialization code or use awkward intermediate types like [`UniValue`](https://github.com/bitcoin/bitcoin/blob/master/src/univalue/include/univalue.h) instead of native types. _Safe_ because if there are any inconsistencies between API and data definitions (even minor ones like using a narrow int data type for a wider int API input), there are errors at build time instead of errors or bugs at runtime.

+In the future, it would be possible to combine API and data definitions together using [C++ attributes](https://en.cppreference.com/w/cpp/language/attributes).
+To do this we would add attributes to the API definition files, and then generate the data definitions from the API definitions and attributes.
+I didn't take this approach mostly because it would be extra work, but also because until c++ standardizes reflection, this would require either hooking into compiler APIs like https://github.com/RosettaCommons/binder, or parsing c++ code manually like http://www.swig.org/.

 ## What is `kj`?

 KJ is a concurrency framework [bundled with